upenn-libraries/finding_aids/README.md

 The production site is available at [https://findingaids.library.upenn.edu/](https://findingaids.library.upenn.edu/).

 ## Harvesting

 In our production and staging environments we schedule harvesting jobs via [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron).
-All endpoints are harvested on Monday, Wednesday, Friday at 5am.
+In production, all endpoints are harvested on Monday, Wednesday, Friday at 5am.
+In staging, all endpoints are harvested on Monday, Wednesday, Friday at 1am.

+See `rails_app/config/schedule.yml` for the harvesting schedule configuration.